chuan2019/FAB-Demo/README.md

 ```$ pip install -r requirements.txt```

+## Web App Demo \#1

-then go to the demo app directory, say, demo-myview-01, and create admin user first by executing the following command:
+To run the web app under the folder `demo-myview-01`, you need to go to the demo app directory and create an admin user by executing the following command:

 ```$ flask fab create-admin```